-when you logged-in in mongos console and run the db.stats()
+when you logged-in in mongos console or mongo shell terminal and run the db.stats()

 command you can find with all values as 0 (Zero) , it means you have not selected any database.
 First select database using following